 Take the Stairs!
 East Bay’s Secret Steps Will Challenge & Charm

-Roam off the beaten path to climb hundreds of steps hidden in our parks, neighborhoods and trails.
-Your reward for those burning glutes and pounding heartbeat?
+Follow our guide to roam off the beaten path and climb hundreds of steps hidden in our parks, neighborhoods, and trails.

 We’re not exaggerating when we say hundreds of “secret” staircases dot our hills.
 A historic network of hidden neighborhood stairs in Oakland and Berkeley dates back to the days before everyone had cars.
 They were built as shortcuts from hilly homes down to the old Key System streetcars.
 Some flights look their age, and some are beautifully preserved in their Beaux-Arts grandeur.